 SEMANTIC CHALLENGES OF CBLTSS

 The term “community-based long-term services and support” overlaps with several other terms in the medical and social sciences literature, including home care, personal care services, home- and community-based services, home visits, house calls, and others.
 In general, these terms refer to nursing, personal care, or social services provided to older persons, with an explicit goal of filling unmet needs or maintaining them in the community.
-Most of this kind of care is provided by unpaid family members or friends, sometimes ...
+Most of this kind of care is provided by unpaid family members or ...